-One copyrighted song can funnel money to several parties.To see what we mean, look up any song within the database of publishing giant Warner/Chappell Music.
+One copyrighted song can funnel money to several parties.To see what we mean, look up any song within the Warner/Chappell Music's database.
 You’ll find that an assortment of writers, composers, publishers, and more might control a single song.

-YouTube-safe royalty-free music is the answer if you want to cut out these payments or ads.
-But you have to use free music for YouTube correctly.
+YouTube-safe and royalty free music is the answer if you want to cut out these payments or ads.
+But you have to understand how to use free music for YouTube correctly.

 YOUTUBE AUDIO LIBRARY OVERVIEW